dcoulomb/Structured_Data_Project_M2/README.md

 The folder /references contains:
 - the original matlab code they shared with us
-- the paper in reference
+- the article in reference

 Thanks a lot to them.